Cantera/cantera-website/pages/science/kinetics.rst

    R_f = [\mathrm{A}] [\mathrm{B}] k_f

-An elementary reaction can be defined in the legacy CTI format using the :cti:class:`reaction` entry, or in the YAML format using the :ref:`elementary <sec-yaml-elementary>` reaction ``type``.
+An elementary reaction can be defined in the YAML format using the :ref:`elementary <sec-yaml-elementary>` reaction ``type``.

 In YAML, the reaction ``type`` entry can be omitted, as it represents the default.
 In